getkeops/keops/rkeops/doc/using_rkeops.rst

 respectively enable float 32bits precision (default) and float 64bits (or double) precision.

--  other compile options (including boolean value for to enable verbosity or to add debugging flag), see ``?compile_options``
+-  other compile options (including boolean value to enable verbosity or to add debugging flag), see ``?compile_options``

 Runtime options
 ~~~~~~~~~~~~~~~